wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/monitor-to-troubleshoot/includes/2-common-problems.md

 what you can't send to the connector as delegable criteria.

-Often, you can resolve delegation problems by rewriting the formula to not include dynamic data calculations in the criteria that is sent to the connector.
+Often, you can resolve delegation problems by rewriting the formula to not include dynamic data calculations in the criteria that are sent to the connector.
 Different connectors support different functions for delegation, and you might find that what worked for one connector doesn't work for another.
 You can use Monitor to verify that the formula will return the